obrana-boranija/hexavera-blog/localized/en/blog/production-schedules-dont-fail-data-synchronization-does.md

 **For the COO:** Production execution is constrained by information timeliness, not operational discipline.
 Supervisors work around data delays by making manual adjustments.
 These adjustments are locally optimal but globally suboptimal because they're made without full visibility.
 Real-time data integration enables supervisors to make globally optimal decisions.
 Production reliability improves because decisions are made against current state rather than historical state.

 **For the Plant Manager:** Scheduling failures blamed on workforce actually originate in data latency.
 Plant floor appears to underperform planning when the real issue is planning lag behind actual execution.
 Real-time integration enables planning to track execution and adapt continuously rather than learning about performance outcomes during weekly reviews.
 Plant operations shift from reactive firefighting to responsive adaptation.

-## Assertive Executive CTA

-**1. Audit your current production-workforce data synchronization.** Extract a day of MES production changes and a day of HRIS workforce changes.
-Timestamp each event.
-Calculate the lag between when MES records a staffing impact and when HRIS reports the workforce change.
-Most manufacturers discover 4–12 hour lags.
-This lag accounts for 10–15% of apparent scheduling failures.

-**2. Request a real-time integration architecture briefing.** Evaluate how MES/SCADA, HRIS, and payroll can synchronize data every 15–60 minutes rather than daily.
-Understand the operational and financial impact of production-workforce alignment.
-Competitive manufacturers achieve 90–95% production planning accuracy and 10–30% downtime reduction through integrated real-time data architecture.

----

-## Related Content
-See: `production-schedules-dont-fail-data-synchronization-does.ln-snippet.md` for LinkedIn Executive Snippet